-For your information only: NCE = Normal Curve Equivalent - an NCE of 50 = the 50th percentile, is the average performance of native English-speaking students, which is depicted by the dotted line.
+For your information only: NCE = Normal Curve Equivalent - an NCE of 50 = the average performance of native English-speaking students, which is depicted by the dotted line.

-17. The road to bilingualism is a bumpy one!
+17 - 19.
+The road to bilingualism is a bumpy one!
 Tonight, you will learn how to deal with those bumps with your child.
 The first two bumps are about Academic Achievement.

-18-19.
 Bumps in the Road Activity.
 Read/display each "bump."
 Give parents a minute or two to discuss a possible response - how they might deal with (or are dealing with) this challenge.
 Share a few comments then click on the "bump" slide to show the response we created.
-Participants only see the "bump" in the body of the handout.
-They can find the answers at the end of the ppt handout.
+The answers that we have supplied can be found at the end of the handout.